MalloryShackford/first-restaurant/README.md

 # first-restaurant
 Fresher Project | One of my first's

+Rough around the edge's project
-Simple project practicing floats, styling, and layout.
+Simple:: practicing floats, styling, and layout.